bxparks/AceCommon/README.md

 * `tests/` - unit tests which require [AUnit](https://github.com/bxparks/AUnit)
 * `examples/` - example sketches

+### Docs

+Besides this README.md file, the [docs/](docs/) directory contains the Doxygen docs (https://bxparks.github.io/AceCommon/html/) published on GitHub Pages.
+It can help you navigate an unfamiliar code base.

 ## Usage

 All functions and classes are available using a single header file,